-Keep in mind that, in the interviewers opinion, past performance usually determines future success.
-You may feel that you are repeating yourself at times during the interview, but it's important to realize that same basic answer but give different examples.
+In the interviewer's opinion, past performance usually determines future success.
+You may feel that you are repeating yourself at times during the interview, but it's important to realize that the same basic answer with different examples is perfectly acceptable.
 You want to demonstrate a consistent pattern of leadership ability, quantitative skills, interpersonal expertise and so on.